yandex-cloud/docs/en/data-transfer/concepts/sharded.md

   * **Runtime environment**

-     * **Job number**: Number of {{ compute-name }} virtual machines involved in a sharded copy.
+    * **Processes count**: Number of {{ compute-name }} virtual machines involved in a sharded copy.
 Each virtual machine has dedicated CPU and RAM resources and a dedicated network connection.

-     * **Number of threads**: Maximum number of execution threads launched in each virtual machine.
+    * **Threads count**: Maximum number of execution threads launched in each virtual machine.

 {% else %}

   * **Runtime environment**

-     * **Job number**: Number of YT jobs involved in a sharded copy.
+    * **Processes count**: Number of YT jobs involved in a sharded copy.
 Each YT job has dedicated CPU and RAM resources and a dedicated network connection.

-     * **Number of threads**: Maximum number of execution threads launched in each YT job.
+    * **Threads count**: Maximum number of execution threads launched in each YT job.

 {% endif %}